HenkT28/Fundamentals_Of_Data_Analysis_Assessment/README.md

 * Again using the same notebook, analyse the relationship between the variables within the dataset.
 You are free to interpret this as you wish — for example, you may analyse all pairs of variables, or select a subset and analyse those.

-## Installing Cmder and Ananconda (which includes Seaborn, Jupyter), and HowTo run Jupyter
+## Installing Cmder and Ananconda (which includes Seaborn, Jupyter)

 * To install Seaborn [7] on your local machine, I would advise you to download the anaconda package distribution [8], which installs python [9] and other important python libraries including NumPy, Pandas and Matplotlib (useful for machine learning).